Grafton County New Hampshire - Genealogy and History

 • Brief History: The charter of the town of Bath, granted in 1761, set aside land in equal shares for 68 families, with a church and a school.
 The town was named for one of England's prominent statesmen, William Pulteney, first Earl of Bath.

-• Villages and Place Names: Nutter, Pettyboro, Swiftwater, Upper Village, West Bath
+• Villages and Place Names: Nutter, Pettyboro, Swiftwater, Upper Village, West Bath, The Narrows

 • Profile & Statistics: